videojs/generator-videojs-plugin/README.md

 # generator-videojs-plugin

-This is an opinionated [Yeoman][yo] generator for [video.js][vjs] plugins.
-It is based on the recommendations of the video.js core team as well as tools and conventions for developing plugins at [Brightcove][bcov].
+This is an opinionated [Yeoman][yo] generator for [Video.js][vjs] plugins.
+It is based on the recommendations of the Video.js core team as well as tools and conventions for developing plugins at [Brightcove][bcov].

 Lead Maintainer: Pat O'Neill [@misteroneill](https://github.com/misteroneill)

 Maintenance Status: Stable

-To learn more about video.js plugins and this generator's standards and opinions, check out:
+To learn more about Video.js plugins and this generator's conventions and opinions, check out:

-- [video.js Plugins Guide][plugins-guide].
+- [Video.js Plugins Guide][plugins-guide].
-- [video.js Plugin Standards][standards].
+- [Video.js Plugin Conventions][conventions].

 ### Table of Contents